provicapital/jobs/README.md

 - [ ] Knowledge of MongoDB
 - [ ] Knowledge of Postgres/SQL
 - [ ] Understanding of tests and a testing framework (mocha, chai, jest or any other similar)
-- [ ] Good to know: Docker, AWS, notion of distributed systems, Python (not required)
+- [ ] Good to know: Docker, AWS, understanding of distributed systems, Python (not required)
 - [ ] [Challenge](./backend/challenge.md)

 # Frontend